fortinet-fortisoar/widget-funnel-chart/docs/usage.md

 ![](./media/funnel.png)

-**Note** : Maximum 4 layers can be added for any of the selected module types.
+**Note** : Maximum 4 layers can be added for any of the selected Datasets.